-The Millay Colony for the Arts and Hudson Hall at the historic Hudson Opera House invite regional High School students interested in Drama, History, and Literature to participate in an Arts Education program centered on the upcoming production of the Gertrude Stein opera The Mother of Us All!
-This includes workshops, a special performance of the opera with backstage tour, and a conversation with director and the cast.
+The Millay Colony for the Arts and Hudson Hall at the Historic Hudson Opera House invite regional High School students and community members to join us in a lively participatory workshop on the upcoming production of the Gertrude Stein opera The Mother of Us All at Hudson Hall.
+This workshop is FREE and will take place on Saturday, November 4 at 2 PM the Hudson Area Library.

 About The Mother of Us All